GalvanizeDataScience/zipfian-distribution/README.md

 1. Initialize the VM: `vagrant up`
 2. Login into the guest machine: `vagrant ssh`
+3. Change into the synced directory: `cd /vagrant`
+4. Make sure all your files are there: `ls -larth`
+5. Play!

 Thats it!
 You should be logged into the guest machine and have all the python/R/Hadoop goodness at your fingertips... try `ipython notebook`